The Best Electric Blankets And When To Use Them

 - Electric duvets, to be used in place of a quilt, comforter, or duvet.

-Choosing an Electric Blanket
+How to Choose an Electric Blanket

 When purchasing an electric blanket, you will want to consider voltage, display adjustability, mode of display, the user’s abilities, the purpose of use, and warranty.
 It is recommended that you ensure your electric blanket bears the Underwriters Laboratories (UL) mark, which indicated that the blanket has passed standard US safety tests.
 Electric blankets cost as little as $40, while luxury options can top $200.